PSU-CMPSC-445/web-app/README.md

 # LEGO Classifier Web Application

-The following are the step-by-step instructures to use the LEGO Classification application on a local server and make predictions of user uploaded LEGO images.
+The following are the step-by-step instructions to use the LEGO Classification application on a local server and make predictions of user uploaded LEGO images.

 ## Getting Started